Vitamin C – Intravenous, oral and topical use of Vitamin C is a great alternative in treating different forms of cancer.

 Intravenous (IV) Vitamin C Therapy involves the administration of Vitamin C directly into the bloodstream.
 This delivery system is very powerful because it allows the plasma concentration of Vitamin C to reach levels high enough to kill cancer cells.

-Oral administration of Liposomal Vitamin C is capable of being able to achieve high enough plasma levels of Vitamin C to kill cancer cells along with IV Vitamin C.
+Oral administration of Liposomal Vitamin C is also capable of achieving high enough plasma levels of Vitamin C to kill cancer cells along with IV Vitamin C.

 How Does IV Vitamin C Work?